 UH Manoa offers assistantships to graduates of accredited institutions of higher learning who have satisfactory scholastic records, an adequate undergraduate background in the major program, and evidence of a high level of English proficiency.
 Graduate assistants, chosen on a competitive basis, serve as part-time teaching or research assistants.
-All graduate assistants must be registered for and must complete at least 6 credit hours of degree-related course work each semester while holding the assistantship.
+A graduate assistant must be enrolled in a classified master's or doctoral graduate program (see Master's Degree programs and Doctor of Philosophy programs).
+Graduate certificate, PBU (post-baccalaureate unclassified), law, medicine, Shidler College of Business (master's only) students are not eligible for graduate assistantships.
+All graduate assistants must be registered for and must complete at least 6 credit hours of degree-related course work each semester, while holding the assistantship.
 Moreover, they must maintain at least a 3.0 GPA to continue in the position.
 The maximum course load typically is 9 credit hours.
 The period of service for each year for teaching assistants is typically from two weeks prior to the beginning of instruction through spring commencement; research assistants normally serve for 11 months.
-Graduate assistants are awarded tuition waivers, but they are not exempt from the general fees, special course fees listed in the Catalog, and the Graduate Student Organization fee.
+Graduate assistants are awarded tuition exemptions, but they are not exempt from the general fees, special course fees listed in the Catalog, and the Graduate Student Organization fee.
 Applications should be sent to the chair of the appropriate department before February 1.
 Each application must be accompanied by three letters of recommendation from former professors or employers.

 Information on assistantships and application forms may be requested from the chair of the appropriate graduate program.

 Applicants are advised that UH Manoa has joined the Council of Graduate Schools in approving the following resolution: